dgcameron/erpcloudextract/README.md

     - Create a Data Replication
         - Select full or incremental replication
         - Option to include deletions
-        - Run now or schedule
+        - Run now or schedule with full or incremental replication
-        - Row limit is 125,000
-- Questions:
-    - Does OAC require BICC extracts, or does it access OTBI VO's directly?
-    - What is the overall data limit in OAC?
+        - Row limits apply (125k for 1 OCPU up to 2.2M for 16+ OCPU)
+- New in OAC, replication can source data from either BICC or OTBI VOs directly, and can target either OAC internal storage or a DBCS target.